Freddy-cod/Naive-Bayes---Donors-Choose/README.md

 # Naive-Bayes---Donors-Choose
-Naive Bayes algorithm using the Donors Choose algo.
+Naive Bayes algorithm using the Donors Choose data.